Caroline-xinyue/thesis-timeline/README.md

 ===============================================================================================
 Xinyue Zhang (Advised by Richard A. Eisenberg)

-Title: "A Tale of Two Provers": A Comparison between Two Program Verification Techniques in Dependent Haskell and F*
+Title: "A Tale of Two Provers": Comparing Program Verification Techniques in Dependent Haskell and F*

 Short Abstract: